What does it mean to be a Gold Star School in Indiana?

 The RSC process is in direct alignment with the national American School Counseling Association (ASCA) model, allowing schools that have obtained the Gold Star award to apply for the RAMP award without having to meet additional requirements (the RAMP application does include a fee).

-Almost 200 Indiana schools have received the Gold Star Award since its inception in 2004.
-Many (128) of these Indiana schools have also been recognized by the American School Counseling Association (ASCA) with its highest, national award of Recognized ASCA Model Programs (RAMP).
+Over 200 Indiana schools have received the Gold Star Award since its inception in 2004.
+Many (130) of these Indiana schools have also been recognized by the American School Counseling Association (ASCA) with its highest, national award of Recognized ASCA Model Programs (RAMP).
 Indiana has the most schools in the country who have received the RAMP award.

 Amanda Culhan, Indiana Department of Education,firstname.lastname@example.org